leelew/CLSTM/README.md

-# CLSTM
-Causality-Structured LSTM
+# CLSTM | Causality-Structured LSTM
 [Lu Li](https://www.researchgate.net/profile/Lu-Li-69?ev=hdr_xprf)

-### Intro
-We emphasized that this causality is not "true" causality but a "statistic" causality.

 ### Edition

 CLSTM has two editions.
-These two editions have some differences and V2 always perform better than V1 according our preliminary test on soil moisture forecasting.
-We list the difference of two editions as following:
+These two editions have some differences on causality test and V2 always perform better than V1 according our preliminary test on soil moisture forecasting.

-1) Different causality test
 For CLSTM(V1), the causal relations are calculated based on linear correlation/linear and non-linear Granger causality test.
-For CLSTM(V2), the causal relations are calculated by PCMCI tests, and generate
+For CLSTM(V2), the PGM are calculated by PCMCI(https://github.com/jakobrunge) tests and we grouped the input features with the same causal windows.
+For each group, we generate CLSTM and give ensemble mean forecast.

+### Notation

+We emphasized two points on CLSTM avoid to mislead readers:
+1) Causality-structure is not "true" causality but a "statistic" causality.
+2) The improvement of CLSTM may NOT caused by causality information.
+We think it caused by the exchanged information of deep & shallow features (like predRNN vs ConvLSTM).

 ### Citation